-- 25.(1) The Gibraltar Airport is the aggregate of the land, buildings and works comprising the Civil Airport and RAF Gibraltar. - (2) The Civil Airport is the aggregate of the land, buildings and works comprising the civil air terminal as defined in section 29 and associated aprons under the management and control of the Government. - (3) RAF Gibraltar is the aggregate of the land, buildings and works at the Gibraltar Airport with the exclusion of those parts that comprise the Civil Airport and which are managed and operated by the Royal Air Force on behalf of the MoD. - (4) A plan of the Gibraltar Airport referred to in subsection (1) shall be published by the Government in the Gazette and such plan will specify which parts of the Gibraltar Airport comprise the Civil Airport referred to in subsection (2) and which parts of the Gibraltar Airport comprise RAF Gibraltar referred to in subsection (3). - (5) This Act shall not affect the application to RAF Gibraltar of applicable military rules. - (6) Nothing in this Act shall prejudice or displace the powers and rights of the MoD as owner and operator of RAF Gibraltar. - (7) This Act shall not apply to activities undertaken in RAF Gibraltar by any aircraft belonging to or operated by the armed forces of any State. - (8) For the purposes of this section the term "applicable military rules" shall mean all military aviation policy regulations and directives issued by the MoD and the Royal Air Force.
+25.(1) The Gibraltar Airport is the aggregate of the land, buildings and works comprising the Civil Airport and RAF Gibraltar.

+(2) The Civil Airport is the aggregate of the land, buildings and works comprising the civil air terminal as defined in section 29 and associated aprons under the management and control of the Government.

+(3) RAF Gibraltar is the aggregate of the land, buildings and works at the Gibraltar Airport with the exclusion of those parts that comprise the Civil Airport and which are managed and operated by the Royal Air Force on behalf of the MoD.

+(4) A plan of the Gibraltar Airport specifying which parts of the Gibraltar Airport comprise the Civil Airport and which parts of the Gibraltar Airport comprise RAF Gibraltar is set out in Schedule 4.

+(4A) The Minister may amend the plan of Gibraltar Airport set out in Schedule 4 by Notice published in the Gazette.

+(5) This Act shall not affect the application to RAF Gibraltar of applicable military rules.

+(6) Nothing in this Act shall prejudice or displace the powers and rights of the MoD as owner and operator of RAF Gibraltar.

+(7) This Act shall not apply to activities undertaken in RAF Gibraltar by any aircraft belonging to or operated by the armed forces of any State.

+(8) For the purposes of this section the term "applicable military rules" shall mean all military aviation policy regulations and directives issued by the MoD and the Royal Air Force.